sublimetext-io/docs.sublimetext.io/docs/guide/README.md

 You can always go back to this page by clicking on "Guide" in that same bar.

+If you want to know how to use Sublime for a particular worflow or progamming language you can check [Example setups][].

 **Happy learning!**

 ::: tip One last note before you dive in